PracticeTestAutomation/cypress-example-todomvc/README.md

 # TodoMVC

-This repo contains an example React App.
+This repo contains the TodoMVC React App.

-To clone, install and then start the TodoMWC app, run these commands:
+To clone, build and then start the TodoMWC app, run these commands:

 ```bash
 ## clone this repo to a local directory